aayushdubey-codes/React-Virtual-Event-Planner/README.md

 Thank you for checking out **React Virtual Event Planner**!
 We hope it empowers you to host unforgettable virtual events with ease.
 Happy planning! 🎉
 ```

-Feel free to replace the placeholder links with your actual URLs!